christianhaitian/BezelProject-for-Linux/README.md

 -------
 UNINSTALL

-NOTE: This modified script has the uninstall option removed by default, since I couldn't think of a way to make it work as it does in RetroPie.
-As of now, it deletes everything inside the config folder, including custom mappings and .opt files.
+NOTE: This modified script only uninstalls the bezels, and not the .cfg files in your config folder.
+To uninstall those, you'll have to do it manually.

 To manually remove The Bezel Project, delete the following directories.